Blog>Cost Guides>Subsidence repair costs

 What are the signs of subsidence?

-Spotting the signs of subsidence and tackling it quickly can mean huge savings on the cost to fix subsidence.
-Warning signs of subsidence are cracks internally or externally, wallpaper wrinkling, neighbours having a subsidence issue, doors and windows not closing properly, uneven floors and warped walls.
+Warning signs of subsidence are cracks internally or externally, wallpaper wrinkling, neighbours having a subsidence issue, doors and windows not closing properly, uneven floors, and warped walls.

-How do Party Wall Agreements affect underpinning?
+How do party wall agreements affect underpinning?

 Whether or not your home insurance will cover subsidence repair costs depends on the type of cover you have and the current extent of subsidence in your home.

-It is essential that you talk to your insurance provider before underpinning begins so they can approve the method you are using.
 You will usually have to pay an excess when you make an insurance claim and you should ensure you submit evidence such as photographs.

 Do I need planning permission when underpinning my home?